Choosing the right sofa for your room can make the difference between an airy, open space, and a room that feels over-crowded.

 Before choosing one or the other, take these factors into account:

 How will you use the sofa the most?
 Some people like a cushiony sofa that’s perfect for reading.
 Others need a sofa to binge-watch Netflix or play video games.
 Some people like to nap on their sofas or cuddle with their significant others.
-Or you might want this sofa to host movie-nights with your friends.
+Or you might want this sofa to host movie nights with your friends.

 Here’s what you should choose:

 - A large two-cushion couch if you have frequent visitors.
-Most large two-seaters can accommodate three+ people, so this sort of couch maximizes seating space.
+Most large two-seaters can accommodate three+ people, so this sort of couch maximizes seating area.
 Besides, people don’t usually sit down at parties, and even if they do, they mostly just take a quick breather before getting up again to socialize.

 - A small two-cushion sofa for reading, watching TV and playing video games.
 You don’t need a lot of space for these activities unless you want to lie down.
-An L shaped sofa works well for a reading corner in a smaller room.
+An L-shaped sofa works well for a reading corner in a smaller room.